How to conduct an effective pulse survey

 Define your survey objectives

-Clearly outline the purpose and goals of your pulse survey.
+Clearly outline the purpose, goals and timeline of your pulse survey.
 Identify the key areas of inquiry and the specific insights you hope to gain from the survey.

 Customize your survey